galearez/plan/README.md

 Main interfaces:

 - Notebook: is an equivalent to a folder where an user can group their notes
-- Note: is an interface containing related the content of the note
+- Note: is an interface containing the content of the note

 ### [Roadmap](https://github.com/galearez/plan/projects/1 'Roadmap')